 While looking online at images of her work, I found the photographs of her even more appealing.
 I'm a big romantic when it comes to people who find their way in the world through the creative process, who live outside the norm, walking somewhere on the razor's edge.
 This woman certainly did, in both painting and sculpting, as well as writing novels.
 I have to say, her sculpture speaks to me more than her paintings.
 There's something about this wise, deer-like being in robes I really like.

 Which brings me, in some roundabout fashion, to a conversation I had last night with my sister, Chris, who lives in Texas Hill Country.
-I was telling her about my ongoing struggle to whip my gardens into shape and that I was feeling a bit under the gun as sister Judy, who has beautiful flower gardens, will be stopping by this weekend.
+I was telling her about my ongoing struggle to whip my gardens into shape and that I was feeling a bit under the gun as our sister, Judy, who has beautiful flower gardens, would be stopping by this weekend.
 I told her, "My flower beds will never look like Judy's."
 She replied, with what passes for compassion in a family with a robust sense of humor, "Well, no, she's Martha Stewart and you're Frida Kahlo."

 The top two paintings are by Leonora Carrington.